-Due to the update schedule, some IEDs do not reflect the most current industry exposures; this is particularly true for countries experiencing rapid economic growth.
+Due to the update schedule, some Industry Exposure Databases do not reflect the most current industry exposures; this is particularly true for countries experiencing rapid economic growth.
 Many of our clients have therefore asked for factors, or indexes, that can be applied to total industry exposure and account for recent changes.
-This document provides such indexes for select countries indexed to more recent values spelled out in the following documents:
+This document provides such indexes for 68 countries indexed to 2013, 2014, 2015 and 2016 as follows:

-Table 3 Industry Exposure Index Documentation
+Table 3.
+Industry Exposure Index Documentation